 But nobody wanted to see the Punisher being dyed black and miraculously growing an afro or having been presumed dead only to become an Angel of Death.
 Marvel's impatience with the character forced them to make some very abrupt decisions and by 2000, the character seemed to have creatively expired.

-His enemies over the years have been plentiful but sometimes short lived; from the evolved to be Joker-inspired gangster Jigsaw to the quickly dispatched of and gladly forgotten Colonel De Sade, but all of them tend to be very colourful characters, especially Ma Gnucci, The Russian and Barracuda.
+His enemies over the years have been plentiful but sometimes short lived; from Jigsaw to the quickly dispatched of and gladly forgotten Colonel De Sade, but all of them tend to be very colorful characters, especially Ma Gnucci, The Russian and Barracuda.
 Amongst his greatest foes have been Kingpin, Bullseye, Dr Doom, Norman Osborne and The Hood.

-Virtually from the beginning, The Punisher has had the odd helping hand that has come in the form of an armourer/tech assistant/computer hacker; someone to aid him in his missions from a safe distance.
-This tradition began with the ill fated wheelchair bound armourer Reiss, of Reiss Armoury, who was murdered by the Jackal in his attempt to frame Spider-man, so that the Punisher would assassinate him without question.
+Virtually from the beginning, the Punisher has had the odd helping hand that has come in the form of an armorer/tech assistant/computer hacker; someone to aid him in his missions from a safe distance.
+This tradition began with the ill fated wheelchair bound armourer Reiss, of Reiss Armoury, who was murdered by the Jackal in his attempt to frame Spider-Man, so that the Punisher would assassinate him without question.